attempt-this-online/attempt-this-online/docs/contributing.md

 ## Backend developer instructions
 The backend is written in Rust.
 You'll need the nightly Rust compiler and cargo.

-- `src/server.rs` contains the websocket server, which is the main entrypoint to the service
+- `src/main.rs` is the main entrypoint to the service and contains the websocket server handling code
-- `src/sandbox.rs` contains the core sandbox
+- `src/sandbox.rs` contains the core sandbox and execution wrapper

 See [Architecture](./architecture.md) for more details on how the overall system works.